 Geographic Information Systems (GIS) is a powerful tool that has revolutionized the way we analyze and visualize data.
 In the field of public health, GIS has been used to map disease outbreaks, track the spread of infectious diseases, and identify areas with high risk of health problems.
 In this article, we will explore how GIS can be used to improve public health, with examples drawn from Africa, specifically Zimbabwe.

-Mapping nike ja 1 scratch Disease Outbreaks
+Mapping Disease Outbreaks

 GIS can be used to map disease outbreaks and identify areas that are most affected.
 This helps public health officials to allocate resources more effectively and respond quickly to outbreaks.
 In Zimbabwe, GIS was used to map the cholera outbreak in 2008-2009, which led to the development of a comprehensive cholera control program.